Ever wondered why, despite your best efforts, anxiety keeps creeping back into your life? It’s like a stubborn shadow you just can’t shake off.

-Overthinking maybe in an inability to be decisive about a situation that requires a decision.
+Overthinking may be an inability to be decisive about a situation that requires a decision.

-Or just straight out being brave to face the consequences of a choice. the more you do it the more resilient you’re will be, the braver and soo you won’t overthink anymore.
+Or just straight out being brave to face the consequences of a choice. the more you do it the more resilient you will be, the braver and so you won’t overthink anymore.

 Now obsessiveness is the opposite of letting go.
-If a thought is not doing you good, a relationship not working, something no longer serving you, simply learn to let things go.
-Practice on small things.
+If a thought is not doing you good, a relationship not working, or something is no longer serving you, simply learn to let things go.
+Practice small things.

-Don’t obsess on actions you can take.
-Jut take them and let that go.
+Don’t obsess over actions you can take.
+Just take them and let that go.

-Journaling is a great way to reflect and learn and move on.
+Journaling is a great way to reflect learn and move on.

 Remember, done is better than perfect.
 And if you are creative, remember just write it, just do the thing.
 You can revise and polish it but don’t go crazy.
 Know when enough is enough.